The TalkBack screen reader gives you spoken feedback and notifications.

 Option 1: Press both volume keys

-- Press both volume keys for 3 seconds.
+Press both volume keys for a few seconds.

 The steps below require sighted assistance.